Here are eleven comical tips on how not to use Twitter.

 11. Lastly.
 Please, oh please, do not write anything coherent in your posts.

-If you insist on writing coherently, experienced Twitter users will recognise you immediately as a Facebook or Tumblr drop in.
+If you insist on writing coherently, experienced Twitter users will recognize you immediately as a Facebook or Tumblr drop in.
 Practice being incoherent.
 It will become a habit, eventually.

 By the way, if you think these eleven how to Twitter tips and tricks are absolute twaddle, please think about hitting the Tweet button at the top of the page to share it with your Twitter followers.